getsentry/gitbot/README.md

 # Git Bot Service

 This service allows reverting Git changes in Sentry/Getsentry and updates the reference in getsentry to sentry automatically.
-There's two ways that the former happens:
+There's two ways that the latter happens:

 If a push happens on Sentry's master, this will clone getsentry and call `bin/bump-sentry` in order to update the Sentry's sha on getsentry.